Governance

 1. The Nominating and Governance Committee shall be responsible for identifying, evaluating, and recommending for nomination by the Committee, all non-Athlete Representative candidates for membership on the Board.
 The Nominating and Governance Committee shall consult with the Board with regard to appointing members of the Standing Committees.
 The Nominating and Governance Committee shall also be responsible for such other activities as specified in its Committee Charter.

-2. Composition.
-The Nominating and Governance Committee shall consist of not less than three (3) and no more than six (6) voting members, all of whom shall be Directors and at least 33% of whom shall qualify as an Athlete Representative.
+2. The Nominating and Governance Committee shall consist of three (3) voting members, all of whom shall be Directors and at least one (1) of whom shall qualify as an Athlete Representative.

-4. Members of the Nominating and Governance Committee shall be elected by the Board except for the Athlete Representatives, who shall be elected by the Athletes’ Advisory Council.
+4. Members of the Nominating and Governance Committee shall be elected by the Board except for the Athlete Representative, who shall be elected by the Athletes’ Advisory Council.

 1. The Finance and Investment Committee shall oversee the preparation and review of the annual budget for the Association to be prepared by the CEO and to be submitted for the forthcoming fiscal year to the Board prior to the end of the fiscal year preceding the budget year.
 This Committee shall oversee all general budgeting and financial planning of the Association.
 The Finance and Investment Committee shall oversee the capital investments of the Association in accordance with applicable fiduciary standards.
 This Committee may also submit recommendations to the Board concerning any matter relating to the financial affairs of this Association.
 The Finance and Investment Committee shall also be responsible for such other activities as specified in its Committee Charter.

-2. Composition.
-The Finance and Investment Committee shall consist of not less than three (3) and no more than six (6) voting members, with at least 33% pf the members who shall be Athlete Representatives.
+2. The Finance and Investment Committee shall consist of three (3) voting members, all of whom shall be Directors and at least one (1) member who shall be an Athlete Representative.

-4. Members of the Finance and Investment Committee shall be elected by the Board except for the Athlete Representatives, who shall be elected by the Athletes’ Advisory Council.
+4. Members of the Finance and Investment Committee shall be elected by the Board except for the Athlete Representative, who shall be elected by the Athletes’ Advisory Council.

 1. The Institutional Advancement Committee shall assist the Association reach fundraising goals through donor identification, relationship building, cultivation, and solicitation as well as serve as a forum for new ideas regarding development campaigns, infrastructure, and contacts.
 The Institutional Advancement Committee shall support all Association Funds.
 The Institutional Advancement Committee shall also be responsible for such other activities as specified in its Committee Charter.

-2. Composition.
-The Institutional Advancement Committee shall consist of not less than three (3) and no more than six (6) voting members, at least 33% shall be Athlete Representatives.
+2. The Institutional Advancement Committee shall consist of three (3) voting members, all of whom shall be members of the Board and at least one (1) member shall be an Athlete Representative.

 4. Election.
-Members of the Institutional Advancement Committee shall be elected by the Board except for the Athlete Representatives, who shall be elected by the Athletes’ Advisory Council.
+Members of the Institutional Advancement Committee shall be elected by the Board except for the Athlete Representative, who shall be elected by the Athletes’ Advisory Council.

 1. The Audit and Risk Committee shall: oversee the selection and retention of independent auditors and ensure that audits are undertaken annually, and that such audits are objective and in accordance with Generally Accepted Accounting Principles (“GAAP”); review with the CEO, independent auditors and others as this Committee deems appropriate, the Association’s internal system of audit and financial controls and the results of internal and independent audits; assist in the oversight of the Association’s compliance with legal and regulatory requirements; assist in the oversight of the Association’s risk management function and efforts, including disaster recovery, cybersecurity, insurance and athlete safety.
 This Committee shall also be responsible for such other activities as specified in its Committee Charter.

-2. Composition.
-The Audit and Risk Committee shall consist of not less than three (3) and no more than six voting (6) members, at least 33% of whom shall be Athlete Representatives.
+2. The Audit and Risk Committee shall consist of three voting (3) members, all of whom shall be members of the Board and at least one (1) of whom shall be an Athlete Representative.

 4. Members of the Audit and Risk Committee shall be elected by the Board except for the Athlete Representatives, who shall be elected by the Athletes’ Advisory Council.